 RET's first free school, opened in 2011, has recently received its first Ofsted report, and was awarded a judgement of Good with Outstanding Features.
 You can read the report here.

 Our school will have 150 children in each year group, and so will be smaller than many other local secondaries.
 There will be 6 tutor groups, each with 25 children.

 If your child is due to transfer to secondary school in September 2014, you can make a late application for a place at Turing House.
-Due to the temporary uncertaintly over our site options, our 2014 application process will run separately to the pan-London admissions process used for other maintained schools, and we will be working closely with the council to minimise the impact of that.
+Due to the temporary uncertaintly over our site options, our 2014 application process is being run separately to the pan-London admissions process used for other maintained schools, and we are working closely with the council to minimise the impact of that.